Your College Dorm and Dormmates: Fair Resource Sharing with Externalities: Utility Guarantees of EF and PEF Assignments

-It is not hard to see that a PROP assignment does not have to be EF.
-This is true even in the special setting where the agents have no external values and each resource has capacity one.
-As a simple example, when there are three agents, if agent 1 has values $v_{11} = 1$, $v_{12} = 0$, and $v_{13} = 2$ for the resources while agents 2 and 3 have value $1$ for every resource, assigning each resource $i$ to agent $i$ is a PROP assignment but it is not EF for agent $1$.
-On the other hand, it is well known that in the classic resource allocation setting, envy-freeness implies proportionality.
-But unfortunately this is not the case for our model; the following example shows that an EF assignment may not provide any guarantee for proportionality if the capacity of some resource is one.
+It is straightforward that an assignment that ensures $\Delta_i$ for every agent $i$ may not be EF.
+This is true even in the special setting where the agents have no external values.
+As a simple example, when there are 3 resources and $n=3c$ agents, if agent 1 has values $v_{11} = 1$, $v_{12} = 0$, and $v_{13} = 2$ for the resources while all the other agents have value $1$ for every resource, assigning agent $1$ to resource $1$ and the others agents arbitrarily but feasibly ensures $\Delta_i$ for all agents but it is not EF for agent $1$.
+Nevertheless, as we show in Proposition~\ref{thm:EFToPROP:identical}, every EF assignment {\em almost} guarantees $\Delta_i$ for every agent $i$, leaving only a small gap of $\frac{\Delta_i}{n}$.

-\begin{example} Let there be 2 resources and 4 agents.
-Let the capacities of the two resources be $c_1 = 1$ and $c_2 = 3$.
-Suppose that agent 1 has value $0$ for both resources, and external value 0 for agents 2 and 3, and external value $T \gg 0$ for agent 4.
-In addition, all the other three agents have value $0$ for both resources and external value $0$ for every agent, so any assignment will be EF for these three agents.

-It follows that assigning agent 4 to resource 1 and agents 1, 2, 3 to resource 2 is an EF assignment.
-(Note that the utility of agent 1 will still be $0$ if we exchange this agent with agent 4.)
-However, agent 1 gets utility $0$ from this assignment, whereas $\PROP_1 = T/3 \gg 0$ by \eqref{eq:PROP}.
-In other words, the utility agent 1 gets in this EF assignment does not even provide any approximation guarantee to proportionality.